 Nothing can ruin a good romp around the woods (or the yard) like a run-in with poison ivy.
-If you’ve got poison ivy in your yard or garden, chances are you’ve already experienced a rash or two and want to get rid of those plants as soon as possible — or you’re just thinking ahead, in which case, good for you smarty pants.
+If you’ve got poison ivy in your yard or garden or Gotham, chances are you’ve already experienced a rash or two and want to get rid of poison ivy plants as soon as possible — or you’re just thinking ahead, in which case, good for you smarty pants.
+The lack of itchy rashes is your reward!

 Poison Ivy Pictures